youldash/DRL-Navigation/REPORT.md

 ```
 > At this point it is imperative to note that this particular `model` configuration was considered as the foundation to be used in our future tests of the agent (for further comparisons), since the results looked promising.
 See the [`NavigationUsingDQN.ipynb`](https://github.com/youldash/DRL-Navigation/blob/master/NavigationUsingDQN.ipynb) notebook for implementation details and the rewards (*i.e.* the results) obtained after training and testing.

-#### Rewards Plot
+### Rewards Plot

 The following graph (*i.e.* plot) illustrated two measurable outcomes.
 These are

 - the rewards per-episode within the training phase, in addition to
-- The moving mean.
+- the moving mean.

 ![](./plots/RewardsUsingDQN.png)

-The trained agent, as witnesses in the accompanying   [`NavigationUsingDQN.ipynb`](https://github.com/youldash/DRL-Navigation/blob/master/NavigationUsingDQN.ipynb) notebook file, revealed the following results
+The trained agent, as witnesses in the accompanying   [`NavigationUsingDQN.ipynb`](https://github.com/youldash/DRL-Navigation/blob/master/NavigationUsingDQN.ipynb) notebook file, revealed the following results:

 ```
 EPISODE 100	AVG SCORE: 9.6000	EPS: 0.0270	LEARNING RATE: [0.00022711322607504007]